intel-ctrlsys/sensys-doc/Home.md

 Welcome to the ORCM Wiki!

-ORCM = Open Resilient Resource Manager
+ORCM = Open Resilient Cluster Manager

 Where to start: